stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 //boolean is true
 ```

-We like this `eat_and_dump` function, but we want to pass it as a reference, because currently
+We like this `eat_and_dump` function, but we want to pass the value as a reference, because currently
 a move takes place and the value is 'eaten':

 ```rust